lmrodriguezr/enveomics/Pipelines/assembly.pbs/README.md

       per library in step 2.
 It's a bad idea to run many libraries at the same time.

+   1.5.
+If you have Mate-paired datasets (for example, prepared with Nextera), first
+      reverse-complement all the reads.
+See also the `VELVETG_EXTRA` variable in the `CONFIG.<name>.bash` file.

 2. Velvet and SOAP assembly:

    2.1.
 Execute `./RUNME-2.bash <name>` in the head node (see [troubleshooting](#troubleshooting) #1).